-G-10 Garolite – is a high-pressure fiberglass laminate that is favoured for its high strength, low moisture absorption, excellent electrical and chemical resistance.
+G-10 Garolite – is a high-pressure fiberglass laminate that is favored for its high strength, low moisture absorption, excellent electrical and chemical resistance.

 Honbazuke Method – is a traditional Japanese sharpening method, when the blade is first coarsely ground with a vertically rotating sharpening stone.
 At the second stage, a fine honing using a horizontally rotating sharpening stone follows it.
 Finally, the edge is polished using a leather-stropping block for scalpel-like sharpness.

 AUS10-V steel – stainless steel produced by Japanese Aichi Steel Corporation.
-The blades of this steel have high wear resistance, toughness and ease of sharpening.
-This type of steel remains above the 400th series of steel, which are most popular for production of knives.
+The blades of this steel have high wear resistance, toughness, and ease of sharpening.
+This type of steel remains above the 400th series of steel, which is most popular for the production of knives.

-Working with sharp instruments and tools is always a risk, and you should be careful when using it.
+Working with sharp instruments and tools is always a risk, and you should be careful when using them.

-Here are some guidelines for making you work safer.
+Here are some guidelines for making your work safer.

 - Make sure your cutting board does not move while cutting.
 To secure your cutting board, you can put a thin towel under it.

-- Never keep the knife in a drawer with other tools in mix, especially do not hold it up blade.
+- Never keep the knife in a drawer with other tools in the mix, especially do not hold it up the blade.

-Santoku knife vs Nakiri knife, there is no answer which one is better, because they both have different tasks.
-Nakiri is perfect for cutting vegetables, fruits and greens, and if you are cook a lot of it, this knife will probably be one of most popular in your kitchen.
+Santoku knife vs Nakiri knife, there is no answer which one is better because they both have different tasks.
+Nakiri is perfect for cutting vegetables, fruits, and greens, and if you are cooking a lot of it, this knife will probably be one of the most popular in your kitchen.